yienyoong/tp/docs/UserGuide.md

 **Q**: Why are vaccinated students able to receive new appointments?
 <br>
-**A**: Beyond the two shots currently required for the approved Pfizer-BioNTech and Moderna vaccines in Singapore, booster shots could be required in the future to prolong immunity and provide protection against fast-emerging COVID-19 variants.
+**A**: A student can schedule a new appointment should they experience severe side effects due to the vaccination.
+Moreover, booster shots could be required in the future to prolong immunity and provide protection against fast-emerging COVID-19 variants.

 **Q**: How long is a vaccination appointment?
 <br>